semgrep/semgrep-docs/docs/semgrep-app/findings.md

     - Last 7 days
     - Last 1 day

-### Grouping by rule

-Semgrep App enables you to group findings by a specific rule on the Findings page.
-To group findings by rules, follow these steps:

-1. In Semgrep App, go to **[Findings](https://semgrep.dev/orgs/-/findings)** page.
-1.

 ## Triaging findings

 **Triaging** means prioritizing a finding based on a policy or criteria set by your team or organization.
 While severity is a factor in triage, your organization may define additional criteria based on coding standards, business, or product goals.